Ranil Wickremesinghe: Opposition (1994–2001)

-In the 1994 parliamentary elections, the UNP lost to Chandrika Bandaranaike Kumaratunga's People's Alliance (PA), and Kumaratunga was appointed Prime Minister of the country.
+In the 1994 parliamentary elections, the UNP lost to Chandrika Kumaratunga's People's Alliance (PA), and Kumaratunga was appointed Prime Minister of the country.
 Wickremesinghe was defeated in the race for Opposition Leader by two votes by fellow UNP member Gamini Dissanayake, who had re-joined the party.
 This gave Gamini Dissanayake the default leadership of the party and made him the presidential nominee of the UNP.
-The UNP was progressing well under Gamini Dissanayake's leadership, when he too was assassinated by the Tamil Tigers.
-Gamini Dissanayake's widow, Srima replaced him as the candidate of the UNP in the 1994 election.
-Securing just 35% of the vote, she lost to Chandrika Kumaratunga in all electorates except Mahiyangana.
+The UNP was progressing well under Gamini Dissanayake's leadership when he too was assassinated by the Tamil Tigers.
+Gamini Dissanayake's widow, Srima Dissanayake replaced him as the candidate of the UNP in the 1994 election.
+Securing just 35% of the vote, she lost to Chandrika Kumaratunga in every electorate except Mahiyangana.
 Afterwards, Wickremesinghe was appointed as the opposition leader as well as the UNP leader.

 Wickremesinghe was seen as a cooperative opposition leader who gave the government a chance to carry out its agenda in its early days.

+1999 presidential election

-In the 1999 election, Wickremesinghe was nominated as UNP's presidential candidate.
-After a tense election campaign in the wake of the violent North Western Provincial Council election, the Tamil Tigers blasted a suicide bomb in an election campaign rally, in which President Kumaratunga lost her right eye.
-Voting was held two days later 21 December 1999 amidst a wave of sympathy, and Kumaratunga was re-elected with 51% of the popular vote to remain as Executive President.
+In the 1999 presidential election, Wickremesinghe was nominated as the UNP presidential candidate.
+After a tense election campaign in the wake of the violent North Western Provincial Council election, the Tamil Tigers carried out a suicide bomb attack in an election campaign rally, in which President Kumaratunga lost her right eye.
+Voting was held two days later on 21 December 1999 and amidst a wave of sympathy, Kumaratunga was re-elected to a second term with 51% of the popular vote.
 After this electoral loss, Wickremesinghe unsuccessfully led his party in the 2000 parliamentary elections, again losing out to the PA.